 Sound the alarm.
 If you are the one to discover a fire, you should first sound the alarm.
-Call out as loudly as possible "Fire, Fire" and pull a general alarm station then proceed with the evacuation procedures described above.
+Call out as loudly as possible "FIRE!
+FIRE!
+FIRE!" and pull a general fire alarm pull station, then proceed with the evacuation procedures described above.